vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 ---

 <h2 align="center">2.
 Introduction</h2>
 <p align="justify">The aim of this project is to develop a functional BCI system such that it can be integrated to a commercial application.
+More specifically to a video game.
+From a publicly available SSVEP dataset, we apply the usual steps of a Machine Learning pipeline such as data preprocessing, feature extraction and feature classification.
+We provide a detailed report of our findings, software design and implementation, required dependencies, and usage among others.

-More specifically to a video game.The sections of this report are as follow: Section 3 provides the dataset description and data quality evaluation and justification.
+The sections of this report are as follows: Section 3 provides the dataset description and data quality evaluation and justification.
 Section 4 provides the BCI system architecture.
 Section 5 provides the methods that validate our findings and our system.
 Section 6 provides usage examples of the developed software for the BCI system.
 Section 7 provides our findings and results and finally, Section 8 provides the consulted references.</p>

 ---